-As at 31 December 2019, our Group employed approximately 1,590 employees (31 December 2018: approximately 1,339 employees).
-Our Group offered competitive salary package, as well as discretionary bonuses, cash subsidies and contribution to social insurance to our employees.
-Total employee benefit expenses for the year ended 31 December 2019 amounted to approximately RMB271.5 million (2018: RMB233.9 million).
+As of 31 December 2020, our Group employed approximately 1,673 employees (31 December 2019: approximately 1,590 employees).
+Our Group offered competitive salary packages, as well as discretionary bonuses, cash subsidies and contribution to social insurance to our employees.
+Total employee benefit expenses for the year ended 31 December 2020 amounted to approximately RMB281.8 million (2019: approximately RMB271.5 million).
 In general, we determine employee salaries based on each employee's qualifications, position and seniority.
 We have designed an annual review system to assess the performance of our employees, which forms the basis of our decisions with respect to salary raises, bonuses and promotions.
-Share option schemes have also been adopted for employees of our Group.
 In order to ensure that our Group's employees remain competitive in the industry, the Company has adopted training schemes for our employees managed by our human resources department.
-For details of the remuneration of our Group, please refer to note 23 to the consolidated financial statements contained in this annual report.
+For details of the remuneration of our Group, please refer to note 25 to the consolidated financial statements contained in this annual report.